Dodge Challenger (2008): Limited production third party variants

 In addition to official Dodge concept cars, there have been numerous limited production and street legal variants created by third parties, based on stock cars that have been rebuilt with modified powertrains, suspensions, and interiors.
 These include the SMS 570 and (supercharged) 570X with up to a claimed 700 hp, the Mr. Norm's Challengers with a claimed 637 or 900 hp horsepower, the supercharged SpeedFactory SF600R with around 600 hp, the supercharged Richard Petty Signature Series with a claimed 610 bhp, and the Legacy by Petty Convertible Challenger completely customized by Petty's Garage to include a one of a kind front end and NASCAR styled treatments.
 Some Challengers have been imported into Australia and converted to right-hand-drive.

 Dodge Challenger Convertible

-Starting August 16, 2022, the Challenger Convertible can be ordered at official Dodge dealers.
+Starting August 16, 2022, the Challenger Convertible could be ordered at official Dodge dealers.
 Customers will then work with Drop Top Customs, the conversion firm, and the Dodge dealer to create their vehicle.
 The convertible option is open for 2022 Challenger R/T, R/T Scat Pack and all Challenger SRT models.